8 Ways to Know if You Need a Chatbot For Your Business

 It’s true that chatbots can help make customer service faster, cost-efficient and modern, yet they require a surprising amount of upkeep.

 But they’re popular, they look snazzy on a website and they’re a viable option for boosting your customer communication.
-Do you really need one?
-This post will help you find out.

 Will a chatbot add value?